You’ve probably heard it before:

 How can I accurately measure my net worth?

-What are the real reasons net worth matters?
+What are the real reasons net worth matters to my personal finances?

 And do I always have to spend hours and hours tracking net worth every month — or is there a better way?